-Incidences of complaints not resolved within stipulated turnaround times, were largely due to dependencies on third party assistance in resolving the issue, however all complaints are usually resolved within 24 hours.
-It is mandatory that all complaints are closed with each customers consent at an agreed upon time (if the issue exceeds our stated turnaround time).
+Incidences of complaints not resolved within stipulated turnaround times, were largely due to dependencies on third party assistance in resolving the issue, however all complaints are usually resolved within 24hrs.
+It is mandatory that all complaints are closed with each customers consent at an agreed upon time (If the issue exceeds our stated turnaround time).

 We continually strive to ensure improvements in our service delivery with a view to reducing customer complaints.
-Major tools for achieving this include:
+Major tools for achieving this is through:

-- Our Keep in Touch (KIT) process, which helps us continuously engage and interact with our customers.
-This has in turn helped the organization address customer concerns before they became complaints. - An increase in number of our customer touch points (welcome centers, contact centre, live chat, social media handles etc.).
+- Our Keep in Touch (KIT) Process, which helps us continuously engage and interact with our customers.
+This has in turn helped the organization address customer concerns before they became complaints.

+- An increase in number of our customer Touch points (Welcome Centers, Contact Centre, Live chat, Social media handles etc.).
 Our availability has made it easy for customers to walk in or engage us and have a delightful experience while their concerns are being addressed.